masonng-astro/nicerpy_xrayanalysis/README.md

 Will make a more comprehensive README in the future, but this is the current state...
 Can refer to the documentation!

+v3.2 - January 15 2020

+- Adding Lv2_TBOs_method, which takes care of searching for burst candidates and adding contour/colormap plots.
+Edited Lv3_TBOs.py to make it more an executive script than a methods script.